cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/project-based-research.md

 | Create report and share findings 	| Usertesting records videos and can help create clips.
 There is a manual process to view videos and incorporate findings in a report 	| PPT/ usertesting.com 	| Researcher 	|

 ---
-## Rubric with needed skills for each technique and tools
+## Rubric with needed skills for each tools

-This rubric will help you identify roles and responsibilities needed to use each of the tools.
+We hope this rubric helps you identify skills needed to use each of the tools.

 ![Rubric](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/rubric-project-base.jpg)